Company Logo - Home Link

 (5) The Douxsaint-Macauley House 132 Church Street

-In 1726, a house was erected by a French Huguenot Paul Douxsaint.
+In 1726, a French Huguenot, Paul Douxsaint, erected a house.
 This is noted on the historic marker next to the front door.

-Walk about 200 feet further along Church Street until you are standing in front of a very small graveyard.
+Walk about 200 feet along Church Street until you stand in front of a tiny graveyard.

 (6) The French Huguenot (Protestant) Church 140 Church Street

-The first church building was completed in 1687, but during the great fire of 1796 was deliberately blown up to create a “firebreak” (a strip of cleared land made to prevent the spread of a fire).
+The first church building was completed in 1687, but during the great fire of 1796, it was deliberately blown up to create a “firebreak” (a strip of cleared land made to prevent the spread of a fire).

-The church came to be known as the Church of the Tides because Sunday services were held based on the tidal schedule as most in attendance came to town on boats from their up-river homes.
+The church became known as the Church of the Tides because Sunday services were held according to the tidal schedule.

 Across the street from the Church and graveyard, you will see an eye-catching two-story building with a balcony.